Lorkiestra/Trombolec-Brothers/README.md

+# A 2024 KrakJam Winner
+Trombolec Brothers, a game that tickled the jammers' funny bones, reigned supreme at the 2024 KrakJam (a Global Game Jam location) themed "Make Me Laugh".

 # About
 Please welcome to the stage, the magnificent 🎺Trooooombolec Brrrrooothers🎺!
 The greatest trumpet duel in this part of the room!